Real Estate Law in Jackson, MS

 Landlord/Tenant

 Disputes often arise when Mississippi landlords and tenants cannot agree on repairs, rent arrears, and more.
-Jackson, MS tenant and landlord laws are very complex and failure to adhere to them can cause either party to violate the rights of the other.
-Not only is a valid rental agreement crucial, so is having good legal counsel.
+Jackson, MS tenant and landlord laws are very complex, and failure to adhere to them can cause either party to violate the rights of the other.
+Not only is a valid rental agreement crucial, but so is having good legal counsel.

 Under Mississippi law, a Jackson landlord must generally give a tenant 3 days’ written notice before eviction for nonpayment of rent.
 However, the landlord must give 14 days’ notice if the eviction is for other violations of the rental agreement.
-Be aware, a Jackson landlord can evict without going to court if the rental agreement allows self-help eviction.
+Be aware, that a Jackson landlord can evict without going to court if the rental agreement allows self-help eviction.

 Boundary Lines